Meakant History, Family Crest & Coats of Arms

 Early History of the Meakant family

-Another 189 words (14 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meakant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meakant research.
+Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meakant History in all our PDF Extended History products and printed products wherever possible.

 Meakant Spelling Variations